delta6626/365-days-of-code/README.md

 - Day 201 ✅: Worked on UI enhancements, set up boilerplate for a new profileInsights route for pro users, did refactoring, and fixed bugs
 - Day 202 ✅: Continued work on the profile insights page, added data fetching from the backend via React Query, handled loading and error states
 - Day 203 ✅: Set up new types and a component for displaying the visited user on the profile insights page
+- Day 204 ✅: Added new logic and UI fixes for PartnerPair, refined component names, and improved styling across the app

 ## 📌 Notes